Equipment and Tools for Small-Scale Intensive Crop Production

 The eye-hoe, or chopping hoe, is one of the oldest and most traditional tools in the world.
 The eye-hoe is designed with a heavy head for chopping larger weeds and roots and for moving soil.
 They are swung similarly to an axe, with the weight of the head doing the work.

 Upright hoes allow for smaller weeds to be sliced just below the soil surface.
 Their blades can fit in narrow spaces and are relatively lightweight.
-The handles tend to be longer, between 66 and 74 inches, which allows for a farther reach and for hand positioning that allows the user’s back to stay straight.
-Examples of upright hoes are the narrow collinear hoe, the swan-neck or half-moon hoe, the push hoe, the diamond hoe, and the stirrup hoe, which is also known as the oscillating or hula-hoe.
+Their handles tend to be longer, between 66 and 74 inches, which allows for a farther reach and for hand positioning that lets the user’s back stay straight.
+Examples of upright hoes are the narrow collinear hoe and the swan-neck or half-moon hoe.

 For many farms, an increase in production efficiency begins with a cultivating tractor.
-Farmall, Allis Chalmers, Ford, Case, Oliver, Kubota, and John Deere are some common brand names of cultivating tractors, and many models are designed for accuracy by allowing the driver to steer closer to the crops while cultivating.
-Guidance accuracy was incorporated into the design of many models through the use of belly-mounted toolbars and by offsetting the motor to give the driver a clear line of sight.
+Farmall, Allis Chalmers, Ford, Case, Oliver, Kubota, and John Deere are some common brand names of cultivating tractors, and many models are designed for accuracy that allows the driver to steer close to the crops while cultivating.
+Guidance accuracy was incorporated into the design of many models by using belly-mounted toolbars and by offsetting the motor to give the driver a clear line of sight.
 Having the toolbar belly mounted also compensates for the lateral direction of the toolbar while steering.
 In other words, the toolbar moves slightly in the same direction the tractor is being steered.
 With rear-mounted implements, on the other hand, the toolbar moves slightly in the opposite direction of the tractor as it turns.

 Many cultivating tractors were manufactured during the late 1940s and early 1950s and are still common on small-scale vegetable farms.
 The Allis Chalmers Model G, for example, was built between 1948 and 1955, and, unlike other cultivating tractors, its motor was placed behind the driver to provide even further guidance when cultivating.
+Newer makes with this type of design include Oggún, Tuff-Bilt, and Tilmore tractors.
 While some cultivating tractors were designed to be low to the ground for precision cultivation between young or low-growing crops, other tractors, such as the Landini, were built with a high clearance to cultivate between larger crops throughout the growing season.

 Huguenot Street Farm in New Paltz, New York, received funding from the USDA-SARE program to develop detailed instructions on converting an Allis Chalmers Model G into an electric vehicle.
-The instructions are available here.
+There are numerous instructions and videos available online, including the original plans, here.

 Disc harrows are one of the most versatile cultivation tools for clean fallowing.
 The blades of the disc loosen and mix the soil through a lifting action, which then leaves the soil level.
 Tandem disc blades are usually 16 to 18 inches in diameter and are set about seven inches apart, while offset disc harrows have discs 20 to 24 inches in diameter and are set nine inches apart (Schwenke, 1991).
 Offset disc harrows are often used in orchards because they can be set up to stir the soil close to trees.
 Some perennial weeds, particularly those that spread through rhizomes, are better dealt with by equipment that can dig the rhizomes up to the soil surface, where they can dry out and die.
 Spring-tooth harrows or field cultivators equipped with sweeps or shovels work well for uprooting perennial weeds.

 Tine weeders and rotary hoes are two implements commonly used for blind cultivation.
 Tine weeders, also known as flex-tine weeders, consist of many small metal tines that are pulled through the soil at a fast speed, causing the tines to vibrate and remove the weeds from the soil.
-Timing is key because the tines scratch the cash crop as well as the weeds growing in between the rows.
-The depth of the tines can be controlled by gauge wheels or by using a 3-point hitch.
+Timing is key, because the tines scratch the cash crop as well as the weeds growing between the rows.
+The depth of the tines can be controlled by gauge wheels or by using a three-point hitch.
 Rotary hoes often are used for blind cultivation in corn and beans and for breaking up the surface of crusted soils (Grubinger, 1999).
-Rotary hoes are ground driven and consist of several spider wheels with “spoons” or tips that rotate and remove weeds.
+Rotary hoes are ground-driven and consist of several spider wheels with “spoons” or tips that rotate and remove weeds.

 Cultivation Equipment for Post-Emergence Weed Control